aolunuga/opproject/readme_open.txt

 In order to execute a SQL file in MySQL you have to do the following:

    (1) Open a command line window (DOS shell) und type
-       "mysql –u opproject -p opproject" and enter the password you specified when creating the database user
+       "mysql ï¿½u root -p" and enter the root password you specified when configuring the database instance
-   (2) mysql> source demodata07.sql;
+   (2) mysql> source createdb.sql;
    (3) mysql> quit

-Please note that this example assumes that the user and the database you created in MySQL are called "opproject" and the SQL file "demodata07.sql".
+Please note that this example assumes that the user and the database you created in MySQL are called "root" and the SQL file "createdb.sql".
 If you used a different user name, then you have to specify this user name in (1) after the option "-u" and a different database name after "-p".